wrapperband/OpenTrafficSurvey/README.md

 ![alt tag](charts/TrafficSurvey-CalibrationManual.FlowRatesPerHour-00.11.2013.jpg)

+**Where can I find further analysis from the test site?**

-The data analysis document shows some further details on additional charts and analysis of the Traffic data sampled at the test site.
+The data analysis document (TrafficDataAnalysisMethodology.md) shows some further details on additional charts and analysis of the Traffic data sampled at the test site.
+All the charts used are in the /charts directory.

 **Possible future developments for Open Traffic survey**